cibr-qcri/dizzy-datasets/README.md

 This way you'll be able to know if you have the same domain names by comparing their MD5 hashes.
 This is the methodology used by [Ahmia](https://ahmia.fi/blacklist/) to share blacklisted onion domains.

 Each dataset is a JSON file (i.e., lines of JSON strings) that is compressed using ZIP archive file format.
-Make sure to uncompress first.
+Make sure to uncompress the file before parsing it.

 ## [domains-basic.json.zip](https://raw.githubusercontent.com/cibr-qcri/dizzy-datasets/main/domains-basic.json.zip)